The carbon and ESG challenges facing the agri-food sector

 - Sustainable management of natural resources: Using resources responsibly, avoiding the depletion of agricultural land and preventing deforestation to ensure sustainable production.

-- Adaptation to climate change: Adopt agricultural practices that increase resilience in the face of climate change
+- Climate change adaptation: Adopt agricultural practices that increase resilience in the face of climate change

 - Food security: Ensure equitable access to healthy, high-quality food for current and future populations.